MINZANG/MeasurementErrorLC/README.md

-# LC Measurement Error Demo
+# Line-to-Point Measurement Error Demo

 This repository contains a Manim project demonstrating the **LC error from a point to a line**.